 This vegan butter is not only a great store-bought alternative, but it’s also free of palm oil, emulsifiers, and preservatives.
 It’s smooth, creamy, rich, and spreads and melts just like regular butter.
 While it’s not real butter, it’s pretty close.
-I love to spread it on a piece of bread, add it to mashed potatoes, or bake with it.
+I love to spread it on a piece of bread, add it to mashed potatoes, or use it in baked goods, such as muffins, cookies, or muffin tops.

 Since becoming a vegan, butter is something I have missed dearly.
 I love food that doesn’t need an ingredient list and butter is as simple as it comes – cream.
 That’s it!
 No emulsifiers, no hydrogenation, no artificial flavors, no preservatives.
 It’s also delicious and makes everything taste better – from foods as simple as a toast, to scones, pies, puff pastry and croissants.